rdlowrey/auryn/README.md

 The more specific types can then be created through Auryn, by configuring an appropriate delegate function for each of them

-This approach works, and is actually a reasonable one for small projects, there is an more comprehesive approach that is more appropriate for larger projects.
+This approach works, and is actually a reasonable one for small projects, there is an more comprehensive approach that is more appropriate for larger projects.

 #### Encapsulated contexts